 - Hidden objects should be monitored by the owner and any problems with it resolved within 30 days of notification.

 - Hidden objects should be maintained as family-friendly.
 Hidden objects should not contain food, "smellables" or other wildlife attractants, firearms, drugs, alcohol or any adult items.

 - Any hidden object that is not in compliance with these conditions or that is determined to be a nuisance will be removed and discarded without notice.

-Hidden object game events need to be submitted for approval to firstname.lastname@example.org.
-A complete description of the event and locations of the temporary hidden objects need to be included in the request.
+Geocaching and hidden object game events need to be submitted for approval to email@example.com.
+A complete description of the event and the locations of the temporarily hidden objects need to be included in the request.
 All event hidden objects will be considered temporary and must be removed at the end of the event.
 All event applications should be submitted a minimum of 30 days in advance.

 Additional ResourcesTo sign up and for more information and rules of geocaching, visit the official website geocaching.com.

 For an introduction to geocaching, check out these Great Parks blog posts:

 Geocaching 101: Hunting Your First Geocache